kubeflow/website/content/en/docs/components/notebooks/quickstart-guide.md

         secretName: gcp-secret
     ```

-12. *(Optional)* Specify any __"GPUs"__ that your notebook server will request.
+12. *(Optional)* Specify any __"GPUs"__ that your workbench server will request.
-    - Kubeflow uses "limits" in Pod requests to provision GPUs onto the notebook Pods
+    - Kubeflow uses "limits" in Pod requests to provision GPUs onto the workbench Pods
       (Details about scheduling GPUs can be found in the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).)

 13. *(Optional)* Specify the setting for __"enable shared memory"__.